rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 9
 Show the years in which three prizes were given for Physics.
+`nobel(yr, subject, winner)`

 **My Solution:**